p2-inc/phasetwo-docs/docs/organizations/identity-providers.md

 These are values that survive the duration of a user login session, and can be used in token mappers.
 In order to add such a mapper in the admin UI, navigate to the client you are using, select the **Client scopes** tab, select the `{client}-dedicated` scope link, select the _Mappers_ tab and configure a new mapper of type `User Session Notes`.
 You can choose the _Token Claim Name_ that you require, and configure which tokens it is included.

+For more details on setting up mappers, see [token mappers](./token-mappers.md).

 ![Keycloak Phase Two Organizations Protocol Mapper](/docs/organizations-idps-mapper.png)

 ### Handling user in multiple organization, each with a specific IdP